wagdav/thewagner.net/content/2025-02-15-Six-months-of-CDK.markdown

 clear signal when you handle one of these deferred values.

 Fortunately, most of the code I write avoids inspecting or manipulating tokens.
-If you develop a construct library I suggest to study [how to check for unresolved tokens in your constructs][CDKToken].
+If you develop a construct library I suggest studying [how to check for unresolved tokens in your constructs][CDKToken].

 ## EKS Blueprints

 The final point I want to make doesn't concern the CDK itself; it highlights a self-inflicted problem that can surface in any project.
-At work we use the [EKS Blueprints library][EKSBlueprints] which to me creates more issues than it solves.
+At work, we use the [EKS Blueprints library][EKSBlueprints] which, to me, creates more issues than it solves.
 Instead of using plain constructs, this library layers a bespoke dependency injection system on top of the CDK's existing construct programming model.
-And, this implementation heavily relies on async/await, which makes escaping its patterns incredibly difficult.
+Also, this implementation heavily relies on async/await, which makes escaping its patterns incredibly difficult.

 # Summary